 What makes a friendship successful?

 We’ve already gone over some important pointers on what makes a friendship unhealthy – but what about the opposite?
 It’s important to surround yourself not only with positive people, but also people who complement you and want what is best for you.
 It’s friendships that really help shape us into the strong and successful girls that we are.
-So, here are six qualities of a successful friendship that you should always be on the lookout for!
+So, here are seven qualities of a successful friendship that you should always be on the lookout for!